insignia673/RayCast-Engine/README.md

 ## RoadMap
 * This game is currently only in Winforms but it will be changed to monogame to use DirectX
+* Because this is running on winforms, resizing the form to a bigger resolution will drastically lower the fps